-Demographic changes are part of an-intense policiesy pursued by various countries.
-These changes problems have a broad scope because they are related to complex problems including the labor market, pension systems, cultural cohesion, gender equality in the-social and economic contexts, identity, quality of life, public expenditure performance, regional cohesion, public interest services, and balanced regional development. balanced.
-This section seeks to highlights evidence comprehensively-based on the-diversity of discussions and , so it is necessary to
+Demographic changes are part of intense policies pursued by various countries.
+These changes have a broad scope because they are related to complex problems including the labor market, pension systems, cultural cohesion, gender equality in social and economic contexts, identity, quality of life, public expenditure performance, regional cohesion, public interest services, and balanced regional development.
+This section highlights evidence based on diversity of discussions and focusing on regional trends, patterns, and projects (Büchs & Koch, 2019; Gløersen et al., 2016; Mester, 2017).